yaroslavmuzalevskyi/Car_Price_Prediction/y_zab_API/readme.md

 # Running the APi

 1. Open **predict_car_price.py** and write all numbers for models you have to `model_set`.
 For example: if you have 2 models: **used_car_price_model_12.joblib** and **used_car_price_model_25**, your `model_set = [12, 25]`
-2. Run `uvicord main:app --reload` in the terminal
+3. Run `python3 -m uvicorn main:app --reload` in the terminal.
-3. Send a POST request with details to 127.0.0.1:8000/get_price formatted like follows:
+4. Send a POST request with details to 127.0.0.1:8000/get_price formatted like follows:

 {
     "brand": "Audi",